-Native from Texas to Argentina, where these bulbous perennials sprout and flower almost immediately after ground has been moistened by summer rainfall.
-Grassy foliage and trumpet- to funnel-shaped blossoms similar to those of fairy lily (Zephyranthes), a close relative.
+Native from Texas to Argentina, where these bulbous perennials sprout and flower almost immediately after the ground has been moistened by summer rainfall.
+Grassy foliage and trumpet- to funnel-shaped blossoms are similar to those of fairy lily (Zephyranthes), a close relative.
 Usually one blossom per stem.

 Plant in spring, in well-drained soil; set bulbs with tops at soil level and space 3 in. apart.
 If you live in a frost-free climate and can withhold moisture for about a month after flowering is over, you may get another bloom cycle in fall.
 Use in rock gardens or naturalize.
 Plantings don’t need dividing for many years.
-Where soil freezes, grow in pots.Habranthus robustus
+Where the soil freezes, grow in pots.Habranthus robustus

 From Argentina.
 Flowers—sometimes two to a stem—usually bloom before leaves emerge.
 Light pink, 3-in. blossoms with green throats and deeper pink veining are carried on 9-in. stems.